 Address: Galärvarvsvägen 14

-Have great Food At Nytorget Sqaure
+Have Great Food at Nytorget Square

 This square has grown to become very popular among Swedes.
 Here you’ll find some of the best cafés and restaurants, but in a really relaxed environment.

 The square isn’t very big, and there are basically no cars, which makes the area quite peaceful.
-I’d recommend coming here if you wish to sit on the grass, eat great food, or just have some ice cream
+I’d recommend coming here if you wish to sit on the grass, eat great food, or just have some ice cream.

-Visit The Swedish Museum of Performing Arts
+Learn and Play at the Swedish Museum of Performing Arts

 This museum highlights the magic of theater, music and dance in a playful and attractive manner.
 It was recently renovated and is a positive example of how to integrate the latest technologies into an exhibition space.